 Today is May 10, 2019, and I’m launching my Thai food blog.
 On this day in 1991, I came to America.
 Alone.
-As a barely 13 year old girl from a small rural leprosy village in Thailand.
+As a barely 13-year-old girl from a small rural leprosy village in Thailand.
 I brought with me a large rainbow plastic bag filled with old clothes.
-Also in the bag, was my best worn out shoes, and just a few personal belongings important to a 13 year old country girl.
+Also in the bag, was my best worn-out shoes, and just a few personal belongings important to a 13-year-old country girl.
 In that stuffed and oversized bag, that I had checked at the airport, was my most prized possession.
 A clay mortar and wooden pestle set.
 At that age, I didn’t know how to cook anything with it, but I knew I wanted it with me to remind me of a home I was about to leave behind, forever.

 On that day, May 10, 1991, my plane landed on American soil.
-Also that day, I began my new life as a first generation immigrant, with my new American family in Eau Claire, Wisconsin.
+Also that day, I began my new life as a first-generation immigrant, with my new American family in Eau Claire, Wisconsin.
 There are many stories to be told between those years and now.
 But today, I chose it as the day I embark on a new journey.
 More like a dream that I’ve been formulating for years and I’m finally taking the leap to go for it.
-Bringing to reality my dream of writing, cooking, photographing, creating and sharing recipes and stories of that part of my life.
+Bringing to reality my dream of writing, cooking, photographing, creating, and sharing recipes and stories of that part of my life.
 I’m starting a food blog.
-It may seem small and miniscule to many, but to me, it is a dream that’s come full circle.
+It may seem small and minuscule to many, but to me, it is a dream that’s come full circle.
 Where it will lead?
 I have no clue.
 But I know this, I’m starting a new journey.
 A journey that will bring me back to my roots, where it all began.
 Thailand.

 And I invite you all to come along with me.

 Photo by: Ifong Photography

 This blog will focus mainly on Thai food with a focus on the region of Isaan, the arid Northeastern part of Thailand.